Ethiopia at crossroads as drone attacks worsen Tigray crisis | DW | 14.01.2022

 While drone attacks kill dozens of people in Ethiopia's northern Tigray region, Prime Minister Abiy Ahmed continues to push for national dialogue to end the conflict.
 Will his plan succeed?

-Pressure from the international community to resolve Ethiopia's Tigray conflict has never be higher.
+Pressure from the international community to resolve Ethiopia's Tigray conflict has never been higher.

 The Norwegian Nobel Committee, which bestows the Nobel Peace Prize, on Thursday called on Ethiopia's Prime Minister Abiy Ahmed, a recipient of the award in 2019, to end the bloodshed in Tigray.